Rocketseat/adonis-bull/README.md

 }
 ```

-The bull board will only be started in the development environment and by default on port `9999`.
+The bull board will start in the development environment on port `9999`.

-<br /> <br />

 ## Usage

 ### Creating your job

-Create a new job file by executing the following ace command.
+Create a new job file by executing the following ace command:

 ```bash
 node ace make:job userRegisterEmail